PrithivirajDamodaran/Gramformer/README.md

 **Area 2:Human-In-The-Loop (HITL) text**
 <ul>
-    <li>Most Supervised NLU (Chatbots and Conversational) systems need humans/experts to enter or edit text that needs to be grammtical correct otherwise the quality of HITL data can degrade the model over a period of time </li>
+    <li>Most Supervised NLU (Chatbots and Conversational) systems need humans/experts to enter or edit text that needs to be grammatically correct otherwise the quality of HITL data can degrade the model over a period of time </li>
 </ul>

 **Area 3:Assisted writing for humans**